-Engine Company #1 was established in 1943 with the creation of the fire company.
+Engine Company #1 was established in 1943 with the formation of the fire company.

 The original Engine 1 was a used 1937 Chevrolet with an internal pump and 600 gallon water tank.
-This engine was painted red originally but was repainted orange and redesignated as Engine 2 in 1949
+This engine was painted red originally but was repainted orange and was designated Engine 2 in 1949

 The second vehicle for Engine Company 1 was a 1949 Chevrolet with the body built locally by High Welding.
 This engine had a 500 GPM Darley Pump but no water tank and was used as a Hose Wagon.
 This engine served until 1965 and was re-purchased and restored by the fire company in 2005.
 After the original sale this rig serves the Armstrong World Industries Innovation Center's fire brigade in Lancaster PA